signalfx/gdi-specification/specification/configuration.md

 supported.
 If it does, the GDI specification MAY require certain values be supported including a specific default value.

-Whenever a configuration variable changes its name, a stable GDI project (version >= 1.0) MUST support both old and new names until the next major release is done.
+Whenever a configuration variable changes its name, a stable GDI repository (version >= 1.0) MUST support both old and new names until the next major release is done.
 The old configuration variable MUST NOT be removed in a minor release.
-GDI projects that are not yet stable (version < 1.0) SHOULD follow this rule, but they are not required to.
-When it is detected that a user uses the old configuration variable a warning SHOULD be logged: the warning SHOULD state that the old variable is deprecated, the new one should be used instead, and that the old one will be removed in the next major release (not stable GDI projects MAY remove deprecated features in any future release).
+GDI repositories that are not yet stable (version < 1.0) SHOULD follow this rule, but they are not required to.
+When it is detected that a user uses the old configuration variable a warning SHOULD be logged: the warning SHOULD state that the old variable is deprecated, the new one should be used instead, and that the old one will be removed in the next major release (not stable GDI repositories MAY remove deprecated features in any future release).

 Installation and configuration MUST optimize for customer experience and time-to-value.
 Installation and configuration MAY provide a mechanism for